-Housemanship is a one-year internship program which every doctor is supposed to undergo before they can start practising full time.
+Housemanship is a one-year internship program that every doctor is supposed to undergo before they can start practicing full time.
 This internship is supposed to happen in a government-owned hospital or clinic.
 It lasts for one year.

 Housemanship can be very difficult to get.
 This is because there aren’t enough spaces for student doctors in government hospitals.
 This is for two major reasons; there’s a dearth of health facilities in the country and a lot of people want to become medical doctors.

 Although it is a very specialized field of study, it is in very high demand.
 The health of the people of a country is very important.
 Being a medical doctor in Nigeria is almost an assurance that one would, at least, live an okay life.
 And not just that, it also improves one’s chances of working abroad.
 Nigerian doctors are well sought after in many parts of the world.